kishanpb/Frozen-lake-assignment/README.md

 4) Clone this repository, and work with the local copy.

-5) Search for the "Enter your code here" in the ipynb base codes provided, read the comments carefully, and complete the assignment.

-6) There are a few inline questions in the given base codes, answer them as best as you can.
+5) Use the base code for getting to know about gym parameters and obtaining the results. **Note:** The provided base code is for Policy Iteration part of the assignment, please feel free to use this for Value Iteration and Q-learning as well making obvious changes.
+Feel free to rearrange the base code as it suits you as a coder!

-7) Submit your local copy folder (successfully completed hopefully!) as a .zip in eCampus which will be made available later. **Note:** After you update the code(and get the results) in .ipynb files, save them as .html format and include these as well in your .zip file.
+6) Submit your local copy folder as a "FirstName-LastName.zip" in eCampus which will be made available later. **Note:** After you update the code(and get the results) in .ipynb files, save them as .html format and include these in the submission compressed folder("FirstName-LastName.zip").